-SFT/Host in Scotland has commissioned 4 research documents to examine the case for investment/development of the datacentre industry in Scotland and the ability to obtain wider international subsea fibreoptic connectivity.
+SFT/Host in Scotland has commissioned a number of research studies to examine the case for investment/development of the datacentre industry in Scotland and the ability to obtain wider international subsea fibreoptic connectivity.

 Through a formal competition we appointed Deloitte to undertake a very detailed Economic Impact Assessment of datacentres and international connectivity, including the associated impact on Gross Value Add (GVA)/GDP and employment opportunities.
 The study sought to examine how improvements in international connectivity can lead to improved performance in transferring data (latency) between countries, stronger internet resilience by having more cables serving a country and feed through into lower wholesale prices for service providers.

 Across three modelled scenarios (with different rates of subscriber take-up impact and data centre investment levels) Deloitte’s quantitative analysis suggests that enhancements in Scottish international connectivity might be expected, alongside other important contributory factors, such as investments in local telecommunications infrastructure, to result in annual GVA being between £0.2bn and £0.4bn higher each year in the long-term.
 Deloitte also estimates that between 1,300 and 3,100 additional jobs could be created across Scotland in the long-term across different scenarios.

 Global Marine were appointed (via competition) to undertake a full, detailed Desktop Study (DTS) investigation on the most appropriate physical landing sites for subsea fibreoptic cables on the North/West coasts of Scotland.
 This report provides a wealth of detailed information on the potential for a route from Ireland (Dublin) to Scotland (Irvine) and also the potential to land a transatlantic cable at the same location.